top of page

 SSF NPG_004.tif

-From the selective dissolution of an alloy or a compound evolves nanoporous metal.
-This fascinating structure holds a promise of functionalities and reveals the physics behind the ubiquitous formation mechanism.
-(Our current understanding of it is in this perspective.)
+Nanoporous metal evolves from the selective dissolution of an alloy or a compound.
+This fascinating structure promises functionalities and reveals the physics behind the ubiquitous formation mechanism.
+(Check this perspective for what we know of it)

-Batteries power small electronics, cars, and even the electricity grid, enabling our transition toward renewable energy.
-We strive to understand how to extend their lifetime, particularly if it hinges on the microstructural stability of metal electrodes.
+Batteries power electronics, cars, and even the electricity grid, enabling our transition toward renewable energy.
+We strive to understand how a battery may fail so that we can better design it, especially its electrodes, to endure the ever-urgent needs.

 A beautiful structure does not guarantee a useful property.
-We (materials scientists) tend to oversell the promise of new material (our favorite nanoporous metal included).
-A fix to this problem requires rigorous characterizations of structure-property relationships, including the dynamics and the distributions.
+We tend to oversell the promise of new material (incl. our favorite, nanoporous metal).
+A fix to this problem requires rigorous characterizations of structure-property relationships, for which we are also developing new methods.

 In-situ characterization of high-capacity electrodes to tackle stability issues.